lars-t-hansen/sint/README.md

 Standards conformance is not a goal; but progression toward it is desirable.

+Performance is not a concern.
+Functionality and easy modifiability are.

 ## Near-term TODO

 The immediate priority is to get this far enough along to be useful.
 This means more types,